The Shorts Search

-Why is it so hard to find the perfect pair of women’s golf shorts?
+Why is it so hard to find the perfect pair of golf shorts for women?

 No one can seem to agree on the best golf shorts for women, so we set out to figure out why

-Regardless of how long you’ve been playing the game, finding the perfect golf outfit as a female can be challenging.
-Finding a go-to pair of women’s golf shorts?
-Nearly impossible.
-There is no female version of the typical male golfer uniform, which consists of navy shorts and a striped golf shirt.
-So women are forced to be more inventive with their on-course looks–especially when it comes to golf shorts.
+Almost every female golfer can all agree, finding the perfect golf outfit can be challenging.
+Finding the perfect go-to pair of women’s golf shorts?
+An even more seemingly impossible task.
+There is no female version of the typical male golfer uniform—those classic navy shorts and a striped golf shirt that every guy seems to have.
+Women are forced to be more inventive with their on-course looks–especially when it comes to golf shorts.
 The struggle is universal for most of us, so we set out to figure out why that is.
 In pursuit of finding out why the perfect pair of women’s golf shorts doesn’t exist, we did uncover a few recommendations to try for those who haven’t given up on the search.

-We first surveyed our female golfers on staff, and associate editor Keely Levins conveyed the group’s sentiment perfectly: “Ugh, I hate women’s golf shorts.
+We first surveyed our female golfers on staff, and Staff Writer Keely Levins conveyed the group’s sentiment perfectly: “Ugh, I hate women’s golf shorts.
 Why is it so hard?
 Why can’t anyone figure this nightmare out?”

-If she must wear shorts, Levins goes with the Puma Women’s PWRSHAPE Golf Shorts ($40).
-The PWRSHAPE Golf Shorts are made with an ultra-stretchy fabric and a 4.5-inch inseam.
+Most female golfers—our staffers included—have an old pair of golf shorts they’ve held onto for years and refuse to give up because they’ve never found a replacement good enough.
+For Levins, that’s the Puma PWRSHAPE Golf Shorts from 2019.
+They’re made with an ultra-stretchy fabric and a 4.5-inch inseam.
 They’re athletic-feeling with an upscale look.
 These shorts are not meant to be worn with a tucked-in golf shirt as the thick waistband extends a few inches above the hip line for a little extra shaping.

-On Levins’ shopping list are the Adidas Golf Women’s Essentials 5-Inch Shorts ($42).
+Inspired by the shots outfits from LPGA players like Danielle Kang and Jessica Korda, Levins’ has the Adidas Women’s Solid 5-Inch Golf Shorts on her shopping list.
 “I’ve been meaning to try these Adidas shorts because the women on tour sponsored by Adidas are always wearing them and they look cute—but they definitely get them hemmed.”

 “Finding the right fit for your body type and personal style is a challenge, and for that reason many women, myself included, choose to steer clear from shorts on the golf course,” Parsons says.
 “Both rise and inseam are important considerations when designing and shopping for shorts.
 As not all bodies are created equal, body type and height have everything to do with finding a good fit.”